Cargill-Capstone2021/ADME-modeling-for-Cargill/README.md

 2. Data prep
 - use data_prep.py to process the data obtained from the last step

+3. Calculate the molecular descriptors using Descriptors.py

-3. Train the default model for each ADME feature (under adme/modules)
+4. Train the default model for each ADME feature (under adme/modules)

-4. Use the model to predict the ADME features of a drug candidate
+5. Perform hyperparameter tuning

 ### Examples